ICRAR/daliuge/docs/writing_an_application.rst

-Once the comments are added to the source code and pushed to a repository a continuous integration step should process the source code.
+Once the comments are added to the source code and pushed to a repository a continuous integration step can then use the tools provided by the |daliuge| system to process the source code and produce the component descriptions readable by EAGLE.

 The processing will:

 * combine the Doxygen output XML into a single XML file